ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/negative/draft/index.md

 AND (

-	if non-fatal extant

-	OR (

 	if fatal extant

 	AND

 	if the instrument has NOT already been rejected (either House)

 	AND

 	if the clock has NOT run out
-	)
 )

 ## House of Lords